RocketCraftingServer/rocket-craft/README.md

 #### Windows - Linux - Mac os SETUP unreal engine from source:

+ You not need to manual install emscripten if you already have emscripten jusr remove it from env paths.

 ```
   Setup.bat/Setup.command/Setup.sh                                              may take up to an hour or so
   HTML5Setup.sh                                                                 may take up to an hour or so